What is User Account Provisioning?

-User Provisioning (or user account provisioning) is an Identity and Access Management process that ensures user accounts are automatically created, allocated proper resources, changed, disabled, and deleted.
-These identity management actions are dependent on staff turnover and changes within the organization.
-Starting employment, promotion, ad hoc assignments, and employee departures are examples of identity management events that determine provisioned resources.
+User Account Provisioning (or user provisioning) is a process that ensures user accounts are created, given proper permissions, changed, disabled, and deleted.
+These identity management actions are triggered when information is added or changed in a personnel system.
+New hires, promotions, transfers, and departures are examples of events that can trigger identity management processes.

 Automated User Provisioning

 Automated provisioning removes the difficulties and delays caused by manually managing user accounts.
 First, your organization’s personnel system is linked to its user account systems through Identity and Access Management (IAM) software.
 Next, the software is configured to look for changes in the HR data, such as new employees, promotions, and name changes.
 When these changes are detected, the solution will automatically take action to create and maintain accounts throughout your network and related systems.
 These systems include directories such as Active Directory, Office 365, Google G Suite, as well as business applications like SAP and Salesforce.

 In addition to saving time and money, automated provisioning improves security.
 When accounts are created by hand, someone in IT knows the password to that account.
 The username and password must then be transferred to the new employee, often in an insecure manner.
 Automated provisioning removes the human vulnerability from this process.
 It can also be coupled with Account Claiming to mitigate the security risk associated with handing over new user credentials.

 In addition to User Provisioning Systems, a comprehensive Identity and Access Management (IAM) solution will also manage user permissions across your network.
 This happens through an Access Governance (AG) system that combines personnel data with a configurable “role model” or “job matrix”.
 These models use Role-Based Access Control (RBAC) or Attribute-Based Access Control (ABAC) methods to determine users’ group memberships and network resource permissions.